vinicinbgs/autentique-v2/README.md

 # 🚀 Usage

-## This package is so simple to use then will save your time.
+## This package is so simple to use that it will save your time.

 ```bash
 phpcomposer require vinicinbgs/autentique-v2